jonlambert/react-propose/README.md

 Props, composed.

-This package exposes a tiny (<1kb), 0 dependency helper function allowing you to compose props from a parent component.
+This package exposes a tiny (<1kb), zero dependency helper function allowing you to compose props from a parent component.
 Promoting ease of composition - drill down layer by layer by refining each prop, with full TypeScript support.

 _Note: Project is under active development_